10 INTERVENTION PRINCIPLES

 Under the NExT programme and in collaboration with the exporters associations, repeat offender companies received and will receive individual coaching by FCM experts to improve their management of the pest.

-COLEACP has supported the KNTWG to develop into a National Task Force for Horticulture that will address the main bottlenecks the horticulture sector faces in a coordinated way.
+COLEACP has supported the KNTWG and the reconstitution of The National Horticulture Taskforce as a public private sector platform that will address the main bottlenecks the horticulture sector faces in a coordinated way.

 A workshop has been been organized to define a roadmap for the sector to lift the increased control regime on French beans, including risk profiling of companies.
-Good Practice Guides for the French beans and peas sector, developed under the EDES programme, will be updated and adapted to the current SPS context, and used to implement good practices throughout the entire value chain.
+The Self Assessment Guide for the French beans and peas sector, developed under the EDES programme, will be updated and adapted to the current SPS context (as a Good Practice Guide), and used to implement good practices throughout the entire value chain.

 Kenya’s Horticultural Crops Directorate (HCD) plays a major role in ensuring companies are vetted before receiving their export license and ensuring they apply good SPS practices and follow the recommended codes of conduct.
-Together with KEPHIS, HCD is the main stakeholder with which the private sector will interact in relation to SPS crises.
+Together with KEPHIS, HCD is a keystakeholder with which the private sector will interact in relation to horticulture regulations.
 HCD’s marketing department plays an important role in conflict resolution, and in marketing of the Kenya origin.
 HCD will be supported to evaluate and train marketing agents (brokers) for mango, avocado and fine beans.
 Support will be provided through risk profiling of exporters and vetting of new exporters; and improving the quality control of avocado exports.
-A mission will be organized to the main Middle Eastern countries to better understand the market requirements and potential for Kenyan produce, and address the quality issues for Kenyan produce on these markets.
-HCD will also be supported to organize end-of-campaign sector meetings for avocado, mango and fine vegetables, to evaluate the past campaign and learn lessons for improvement.
+A mission will be organized to the main Middle Eastern countries to better understand the market requirements and potential for Kenyan produce and address the quality issues for Kenyan produce on these markets.
+HCD will also be supported to organize end-of-campaign sector meetings for avocado, mango, and fine vegetables, to evaluate the past campaign and learn lessons for improvement.

 Emphasis will be placed on support to Kenya’s Pest Control Products Board (PCPB) to make available an up-to-date list of plant protection products (PPPs) with recommended GAPs for the main export crops, as well as horticultural produce destined for local and regional markets.
 The list of PPPs will be aligned with the MRL regulations of the main destination markets and the international Codex MRLs, taking into account human and environmental risk assessment, as well as the capacity of operators to deal with pests and diseases.
 A number of trials for label extensions, new registrations, or screening of new candidates will be supported.
 Support with post-registration monitoring of pesticides will be another emphasis, given the high risk of presence of counterfeit pesticides in the counties.